Artichoke Benefits, Nutrition Facts and How to Cook Artichokes

 These are a healthy addition to your diet but have a higher sodium content than fresh artichokes, as do canned hearts.
 You can rinse them to remove some of the sodium.

-How to Cook and Eat
+How to cook and eat artichoke

 Artichokes can be eaten raw but may be hard to digest, so they are typically cooked in order to take advantage of artichoke nutrition benefits.